A common approach to singular perturbation and homogenization I: Quasilinear ODE systems: Introduction

 \begin{remark} The assumption of Theorem \ref{main}, that there do not exist nontrivial weak solutions to \reff{hombvp}, is rather implicit.
 But there exist simple explicit sufficient contitions for it.
-For example, if not only the matrices $\partial_{u'}a_0(x,u_0(x),u'_0(x))$ are positive definit (this follows from assumption \reff{mon}), but also the matrices $\partial_{u'}f_0(x,u_0(x),u'_0(x))$, and if the corresponding definitness coefficients are sufficiently large in comparison with the matrix norms of $\partial_{u}a_0(x,u_0(x),u'_0(x))$ and $\partial_{u}f_0(x,u_0(x),u'_0(x))$, then there do not exist nontrivial weak solutions to \reff{hombvp}.
-In order to verify this one can use the formulas
+For example, if not only the matrices $\partial_{u'}a(x,y,u_0(x),u'_0(x))$ are positive definit (this follows from assumption \reff{mon}), but also the matrices $\partial_{u}f(x,y,u_0(x),u'_0(x))$, and if the corresponding definitness coefficients are sufficiently large in comparison with the matrix norms of $\partial_{u}a(x,y,u_0(x),u'_0(x))$ and $\partial_{u'}f(x,y,u_0(x),u'_0(x))$, then there do not exist nontrivial weak solutions to \reff{hombvp}. \end{remark}